randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Not For Profit

-This community is mostly not a place for obvious commercial activity such as recruiting or marketing except in channels dedicated to that purpose which include:
+While this community is designed to help aspects of leadership, and that frequently benefit whatever company or individual a member is currently working for, this is not a place for obvious commercial activities such as recruiting, marketing, or other solicitation, except in channels dedicated to that purpose.

+Channels for commercial purposes include:

 * #conferences
 * #consulting-gigs
+* #forsale
+* #iwrotesomething
 * #jobs
 * #remote-jobs
 * #services
+* #wedidit

+Even channels dedicated to commercial purposes are dedicated to a specific aspect of commercial purpose; it is just as unwelcome to post an unrelated commercial offering there as it is to post in non-commercial channels.

-Additionally, geographically-focused channels (i.e. #colorado-connections, #new-york-city, similar) have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
+Additionally, some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
+We recommend the asking protocol below for these channels as well.

-Non-obvious commercial activity is less obvious.
-Well-intentioned user surveys of a specific channel are a common request and we ask that you:
+Non-obvious commercial activity includes things such as well-intentioned user surveys of a specific channel or responding to a request for tools or services with information about what your company provides.
+In these situations, we ask that you:

-* Ask permission of the channel.
+* Ask permission of the channel *before* posting the solicitation or information
-* State clear intent for the purpose of the survey.
+* State clear intent for the purpose
-* Listen to the response of your peers.
+* Listen to the response of your peers

-We believe the above protocol is a useful approach for other types of non-obvious commercial activity.
+We believe the above protocol is generally useful and should be used when there are any doubts.

-If you join this community simply to take value from the community rather than contribute, the community will quickly notice and react.
-If you are wondering whether a specific action is commercial or not, please ask and calibrate in #rands-slack-rules.
+If you join this community simply to take value rather than contribute, the community will quickly notice and react.
+If you are wondering whether a specific action is commercial or not, please ask and calibrate in one of the the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).

 ## Resolve Peacefully